 The Ensalda was the perfect portion and launched our dinner into orbit.
 The synchronization of next four courses flowed seamlessly, with new dishes being served to diners upon immediate completion of the previous course.
 The remaining courses consisted of proteins from Uruguay.
 Uruguayan beef is unlike any I’ve tasted here in the states.
 Farming is religion in Uruguay; it’s a way of life.

 “Uruguay is sometimes described as “one big farm”.
 It’s a country, albeit a small one, where cattle outnumber people by four to one and farming is the most important part of the economy.”
 Rio de Janeiro correspondent Wyre Davies

 Our next three courses were absolutely enchanting.
-Plates of thinly sliced tenderloin “Carpaccio Uruguayo,” homemade ravioli filled with braised lamb, followed by 100% grass fed Uruguayan Filet Mignon.
-The carpaccio was drizzled with a distinctly acidic balsamic vinaigrette.
+Plates of thinly sliced tenderloin “Carpaccio Uruguayo,”homemade ravioli filled with braised lamb, followed by 100% grass fed Uruguayan Filet Mignon.
 The warm fruit flavors of the”El Papo,” helped balance out its sharpness.
 Our final two savory dishes of “Raviolon de Cordero,” and Uruguayan Filet Mignon topped with chimichurri sauce, were paired with my favorite wines of the evening.

 WINE OF THE NIGHT